FireworksProject/enginemill-db/README.md

     , database: 'my_database'
     });
 ```

+The connect() docs:

+### ::connect
+_::connect(aOpts)_ Create a database connection.

+* aOpts - An options Object hash
+* aOpts.hostname - The String hostname of the CouchDB server.
+* aOpts.port - The port Number to use (default: 5984 if aOpts.secure is
+               false, and 443 if it is true).
+* aOpts.database - The String database name to use.
+* aOpts.secure - A boolean flag to indicate the connection should be
+            secure (default: false).
+* aOpts.creds - An credentials Object hash.
+* aOpts.creds.username - The username String.
+* aOpts.creds.password - The password String.

+_Throws_ Error objects with code 'INVPARAM' if any invalid parameters are
+passed or required parameters are missing.

+_Returns_ a Database API instance.

 ## Database API
 Once you have a database connection, you can start using the API.
 All function